kauste/curriculum-vitae/README.md

 This is my online CV.
 [Click here](https://www.rugile.website) to see it.

-While the main purpose of this project was to represent myself and show my performance level, I also learned more about animation.
+While the main purpose of this project was to represent myself and show my performance level, I also improved my animation skills.

 ## Used for the first time